 SECTION 10.09.
 Primacy of Indemnification.
 The corporation hereby acknowledges that those seeking and/or entitled to indemnification hereunder (each, an "Indemnitee") may have certain rights to indemnification, advancement of expenses and/or insurance provided by third parties, including private equity funds, investment funds and/or certain of their affiliates (collectively, the "Fund Indemnitors").
-The corporation hereby agrees (i) that it is the indemnitor of first resort (i.e., its obligations to any Indemnitee are primary and any obligation of the Fund Indemnitors to advance expenses or to provide indemnification for the same expenses or liabilities incurred by such Indemnitee are secondary), (ii) that it shall be required to advance the full amount of expenses incurred by any Indemnitee and shall be liable for the full amount of all expenses, judgments, penalties, fines and amounts paid in settlement to the extent legally permitted and as required by the terms of the Certificate of Incorporation of the corporation or these bylaws (or any other agreement between the corporation and any such Indemnitee), without regard to any rights that an Indemnitee may have against the Fund Indemnitors for contribution, subrogation or any other recovery of any kind in respect thereof.
-The corporation further agrees that no advancement or payment by the Fund Indemnitors on behalf of any Indemnitee with respect to any claim for which an Indemnitee has sought indemnification from the corporation shall affect the foregoing and the Fund Indemnitors shall have a right of contribution and/or be subrogated to the extent of such advancement or payment to all of the rights of recovery of an Indemnitee against the corporation agrees that the Fund Indemnitors are express third party beneficiaries of the terms of this Section 10.09.
+The corporation hereby agrees (i) that it is the indemnitor of first resort (i.e., its obligations to any Indemnitee are primary and any obligation of the Fund Indemnitors to advance expenses or to provide indemnification for the same expenses or liabilities incurred by such Indemnitee are secondary), (ii) that it shall be required to advance the full amount of expenses incurred by any Indemnitee and shall be liable for the full amount of all expenses, judgments, penalties, fines and amounts paid in settlement to the extent legally permitted and as required by the terms of the Certificate of Incorporation of the corporation or these bylaws (or any other agreement between the corporation and any such Indemnitee), without regard to any rights that an Indemnitee may have against the Fund Indemnitors, and, (iii) that it irrevocably waives, relinquishes and releases the Fund Indemnitors from any and all claims against the Fund Indemnitors for contribution, subrogation or any other recovery of any kind in respect thereof.
+The corporation further agrees that no advancement or payment by the Fund Indemnitors on behalf of any Indemnitee with respect to any claim for which an Indemnitee has sought indemnification from the corporation shall affect the foregoing and the Fund Indemnitors shall have a right of contribution and/or be subrogated to the extent of such advancement or payment to all of the rights of recovery of an Indemnitee against the corporation.
+The corporation agrees that the Fund Indemnitors are express third party beneficiaries of the terms of this Section 10.09.